Daydreaming algorithm for Biased Patterns: Results

 \subsection{Spectral Properties of the Coupling Matrix}

 The eigenvalue distributions of $\widetilde{\bm{J}}$ obtained from the centered pseudo-inverse rule and the centered Daydreaming differ for every value of $p_1$ as shown in Figure~\ref{fig:eigenvalue_distribution}.

+The spectrum of the centered pseudo-inverse rule is concentrated in two spectral sectors: the leading $r=P-1$ modes are associated with the subspace spanned by the centered representations of the $P$ patterns and are responsible for bringing the retrieval dynamics towards one of the patterns; the remaining $N-r$ modes correspond to the null space (recall that the coupling matrix has rank $r=P-1$ because of the centering condition).
+The double-peak shape of the spectrum is preserved for all $p_1$ values.

-The spectrum of the centered pseudo-inverse rule is concentrated on two values: a positive one corresponding to the $P=\alpha N=200$ patterns, and a negative value for the remaining ones.
-This double-peak shape is preserved for all $p_1$ values.
-The spectrum of the matrix learned via the centered Daydreaming algorithm is different: the negative peak is still very narrow, but the distribution of positive eigenvalues is much broader, with a maximum eigenvalue that is more than twice that of the pseudo-inverse and a tail extending down to the origin.
+The spectrum of the matrix learned via the centered Daydreaming algorithm is different: the negative peak (corresponding to the null space) is still very narrow, but the distribution of positive eigenvalues is much broader, with a maximum eigenvalue that is more than twice that of the pseudo-inverse and a tail extending down to the origin.
 What we observe in Figure~\ref{fig:eigenvalue_distribution} for Daydreaming is consistent with the picture reported in previous studies on dreaming-based learning, where the learning process selectively reshapes the upper part of the spectrum of the coupling matrix \cite{Benedetti2024}.